trancethehuman/nl-startup-map/README.md

 # St. John's Start-up Map
-An interactive map for start-up companies in Newfoundland (In progress)
+An interactive map for tech companies in St. John's (In progress)